MoSafi2/BlazeSeq/README.md

 - No multi-line FASTQ support — Records must fit four lines (standard Illumina/ONT format)
 - No current support for Paired-end reads (in progress)
-- No index/seek — Streaming parser only; use MemoryReader for repeated scans
+- No random seek within FASTQ/FASTA streams — sequence parsers are sequential; use `MemoryReader` for repeated scans. `.fai` index metadata is parsed separately with `FaiParser`.
 - Python package is wheel-only (no source build of the extension on install)

 ## Testing